 Playbooks are written hubs that keep your community members, community champions or community team on the same page by making visible the who, what, why, when, where, and how of your shared work together.
-In this workshop-style, eight-week course, we’ll talk about the different contexts in which playbooks are useful and the different strategies for creating and maintaining them.
+In this workshop-style, multi-week course, we’ll talk about the different contexts in which playbooks are useful and the different strategies for creating and maintaining them.
 Then, you’ll use CSCCE’s playbook framework and custom templates to create a “lite” playbook of your own.

 Where PBK fits in CSCCE’s community manager training catalog

 PBK is a required course in the CSCCE Community Manager Certification Program.
 Depending on participation by certification candidates, remaining places in the course will be made available for general registration.
 See below for pricing and registration details when general registration becomes available.

 Even if you already have a playbook or existing documentation about your community, this course will help you to identify gaps, make updates, or improve the adoption and reuse of existing content.
 We’ve found that previous learners in similar trainings that we’ve offered appreciated the opportunity to audit and update documentation and processes to enhance existing communication norms.

 Creating Community Playbooks (PBK) is for anyone who wants to create or update a playbook but needs some guidance and/or accountability to get it made.
 All learners must first complete Scientific Community Engagement Fundamentals and be actively managing a community, collaboration, or team.
 This course is also appropriate for community managers interested in creating a playbook for a community champions program.

 We’ll cover the different types of playbooks, privacy vs. transparency, platforms for creating and sharing playbooks, different ways of creating (or co-creating) a playbook, and how to socialize your playbook to ensure it’s used.